jjgrinwis/terraform-akamai-redirector/README.md

 ## Description

 This project demonstrates how to use Terraform to provision and manage infrastructure resources on the Akamai Edge.
 It will create an Akamai Delivery Configuration just for redirects.
 Akamai has a special Cloudlet for this usage but in this project doing everyting just in a single delivery configuration.
-You will find a lot of comments in the TF files with links to docmentation etc.
+You will find a lot of comments in the TF files with links to documentation etc.

 ## Features